band brasil

 Figure 66-11

 Now we need to determine to what value of Vo the limiting circuit will start acting.
 To do so, let us base on Figure 66-11 where we have the output circuit scheme for the boundary condition where D1 will be conducting .
-In this case, the diode will not circulate electric current, as indicated in the figure below and, therefore, the current that circulates for R1 is the same as that circulating for R2.
+In this case, the diode will not circulate electric current, as indicated in the figure above and, therefore, the current that circulates for R1 is the same as that circulating for R2.
 Based on this information, we can write the equations of the two meshes to determine I, or:

 equa66-3J.png